BryanCrotaz/blender-artnet/README.md

 * Let's work out how to get fixture definitions in from an open source store

 Please submit a PR if you have an improvement.

+# Funding
+I'm not a professional lighting designer - this came out of a hobby project to control lighting for an event I worked on for a friend.
+So I have no personal value gained by working on improving it (unlike other open source software I work on), although it is rather fun.
+If lighting professionals see a value in this plugin I would be happy to be funded to work on it via Patreon.

+Alternatively, I would be very happy to accept high quality PRs to improve the plugin.